jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 ## BGP SRv6 locator
 In lab 1 we configured an SRv6 locator for the BGP global/default table.
 When we get to lab 6 we'll use these locators as we'll be sending SRv6 encapsulated traffic directly to/from Amsterdam and Rome.
 With our endpoints performing SRv6 encapsulation our BGP SRv6 locator will provide the end.DT4/6 function at the egress nodes *`xrd01`* and *`xrd07`* to be able to pop the SRv6 encap and perform a global table lookup on the underlying payload.

-1. Optional - re-validate end.DT4/6 SIDs belonging to BGP default table:
+1. Optional: re-validate end.DT4/6 SIDs belonging to BGP default table:
     ```
     show segment-routing srv6 sid
     ```